mutexlocker/NASChain/README.md

 7. **Frontend Website for Users**:
    - Create a frontend website where customers can register, create a search task for their use case, upload their dataset, and obtain their optimal architecture from the subnetwork.

-This roadmap outlines our committed steps towards improving and expanding the capabilities of our network, aiming to provide a more comprehensive, user-friendly, and efficient service.
 ---